7tupel/subcommander/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details
+This project is licensed under the Apache 2.0 - see the [LICENSE.txt](LICENSE.txt) file for details